MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-exercise-template.md

 1. Navigate to https://admin.microsoft.com and login with the provided admin credentials
 2. Click on the squre tile menu option at the top left corner
 3. Select Sharepoint.
-The tenanat's sharepoint site should open in another tab/window.
+The tenant's Sharepoint site should open in another tab/window.
-4. Take note of the Sharepoint site a you will need itduring the lab.
-For example,  https://wwlcpxxxxx.sharepoint.com/
+4. Take note of the Sharepoint site as you will need it during the lab.
+For example,  https://wwlcpxxxxx.sharepoint.com/.

 ## Task 1: Discover agents across the tenant using Agent Registry